What is an Alabama Auto Dealer Bond?

 Alabama Auto Dealer Bond Terms and Expiration Dates

-Alabama auto dealer bonds are continuous, meaning once an initial bond is granted a continuation certificate must be provided at the end of each renewal period.
-Expiration dates for Alabama auto dealer bonds are in line with licensing renewal deadlines annually.
+Alabama auto dealer bonds are continuous, meaning once an initial bond is granted, a continuation certificate must be provided at the end of each renewal period.
+Expiration dates for Alabama auto dealer bonds are in line with annual licensing renewal deadlines.

 For licensed auto dealers in Alabama, the licensing period begins on October 1 and extends through September 30 of the following year.
 An auto dealer bond may be secured at any point during the licensing period, but renewal is required by October 31 each year.